 “While the follicular units in the optimal donor area of the occipital and parietal scalp are ″relatively″ protected from androgenetic hair loss, even those follicular units may be somewhat affected with time.”

-As more surgeons transition to FUE, many now mandate to their patients to take finasteride.
+Additionally, as more surgeons transition to FUE, many now mandate to their patients to take finasteride.
 In fact, a lot of surgeons won’t even perform FUE surgery unless their patient agrees to this.

 Obviously, this is to the interest of the patient.
 Finasteride is incredibly powerful at stopping hair loss – and as more FUE patients commit to taking it, it will improve their odds of their hair transplant sticking and looking great for years to come.